 If you are not sure about how to create a net in netedit, take a look at this tutorial:

-When saving the net you should as well save your additionals.
+When saving the net you should save your additionals as well.

-An example how an xml code for the bus stop may look like:
+An example xml code for the bus stop may look like this:

 The created bus stops can be used as the stopping points within the route declaration.

 Those routes can later be assigned to vehicles, in this case, trams and buses.